sansSpoon/protoSass/readme.md

 ## protoSass Setup
 This is a no-brainer sass-testing setup.
 I created it so I can pull down a basic template to run Sass ideas from.
-There are minimal dependancies for npm, no taksrunners, and nothing to get in the way.
+There are minimal dependancies for npm, no taskrunners, and nothing to get in the way.

 Super simple usage:

 `npm start`